Skip to Content

 The Waitomo Caves is arguably the best place to see glow worms in New Zealand and after touring the caves myself, I can agree with that – there are literally thousands of them!
 Here, you can hop on a boat tour through the grotto within the cave where you can get up close to the fascinating glow worms.

 From Auckland, it is a long drive to the Waitomo Caves which will take around 2 hours to complete.
-My recommendation is the leave Auckland early in the morning at around 7 am especially on a weekday.
+My recommendation is the leave Auckland early in the morning at around 7 am, especially on a weekday.
 It’s 190 kilometers each way via State Highway 1 and State Highway 39.

-Another good option if you’re driving yourself is to add Hobbiton (detailed in full below) to your day trip to Waitomo, seeing as it’s just a short detour on your way back to Auckland from Waitomo Caves.
+Another good option, if you’re driving yourself, is to add Hobbiton (detailed in full below) to your day trip to Waitomo, seeing as it’s just a short detour on your way back to Auckland from Waitomo Caves.
 It will take 5.5 hours (458 km) of driving, including Hobbiton, so you will need to allow at least 12 hours for this day trip.
 However, this means you can explore two of the best attractions near Auckland in one go!

-Tour recommendations: This exhilarating full-day tour option from Auckland is a great choice if you’re up for exploring the caves with a side of adrenalin!
+The Waitomo Caves are a truly unique New Zealand excursion because you have to go on a boat to see the glow worms, so booking a tour is the easiest way.
+This exhilarating full-day tour option from Auckland is a great choice if you’re up for exploring the caves with a side of adrenalin!
 On this 13-hour tour (transport included), you get the chance to go black-water rafting and cave tubing through the Waitomo Caves.
 You will be accompanied at all times by an experienced guide, so all skill levels are welcome.
-This particular tour costs from $435 NZD per person and includes round-trip transport from either Auckland or Rotorua.

 2. Hobbiton